 For centuries, most hangings were carried out by the sheriff or legal entity of the town or county where the death sentence had been passed.
-Prisoner’s deaths were usually painful as most executioners were not proficient enough to know how to calculate the correct “drop” of the hangman’s noose to ensure breaking the neck, thus the victim usually died by strangulation.
+Prisoner’s deaths were usually painful as most executioners were not proficient enough to know how to calculate the correct “drop” of the hangman’s noose to ensure breaking the neck.
+Thus the victim usually died by strangulation.
 The use of gallows with a trap door did not become common practice until the 1870s.
-Prior to that, most were hanged from the branch of a tree, being turned off the back of a cart, or from a horse.
+Before that, most were hanged from a tree branch, being turned off the back of a cart, or from a horse.

-Hangings began in the U.S. pretty much at the same time that settlements began to be formed in the “New World.”
-One of the first was a man by the name of John Billington who arrived with the original band of pilgrims at Plymouth Rock on the Mayflower in 1620.
+Hangings began in the U.S. pretty much when settlements began to be formed in the “New World.”
+One of the first was a man named John Billington, who arrived with the original band of pilgrims at Plymouth Rock on the Mayflower in 1620.
 Allegedly, Billington was prone to blasphemous language, and during the journey over the ocean, the ship’s captain, Miles Standish, had Billington’s feet and neck tied together as an example of a sin-struck man possessed of a Devil’s tongue.
-But, that’s not what got him hanged, rather, it was but an unpleasant experience for the blasphemer.
+But, that’s not what got him hanged; rather, it was but an unpleasant experience for the blasphemer.
 However, ten years later, Billington became the prime suspect in the murder of another settler by the name of John Newcomen.
 Soon, the man was summarily hanged by an angry mob of pilgrims in 1630.

-It was during the American Revolution that the term ‘lynch law’ originated with Colonel Charles Lynch, a Virginia planter and his associates, who began to make their own vigilante rules for confronting the British Tories, loyalists to England, and other criminal elements.
+During the American Revolution, the term ‘lynch law’ originated with Colonel Charles Lynch, a Virginia planter and his associates, who began to make their own vigilante rules for confronting the British Tories, loyalists to England, and other criminal elements.

 This type of rough justice was also used regularly by whites against their African American slaves.
 Those white men who protested were often in danger of being lynched themselves.
 One such man was Elijah Lovejoy, editor of the Alton [Illinois] Observer, who was shot by a white mob after publishing articles criticizing lynching and advocating the abolition of slavery.